YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 2. matrix representation of the question (u<sup>Q</sup>)
 3. vector representation of the passage (u<sup>P</sup><sub>t</sub>) at the t-th word.

 We compute the dot product of each input with the corresponding weights, then sum-up all together after broadcasting them into the same shape.
 The outputs of dot(u<sup>P</sup><sub>t</sub>, W<sup>P</sup><sub>u</sub>) and dot(v<sup>P</sup><sub>t-1</sub>, W<sup>P</sup><sub>v</sub>) are vectors, while the output of dot(u<sup>Q</sup>, W<sup>Q</sup><sub>u</sub>) is a matrix, therefore we broadcast (repeat several times) the vectors to match the shape of the matrix and then compute the sum of three matrices.
 Then we apply tanh activation on the result.
-The output of this operation is then propagated further and multiplied (dot product) by weights ``V``, after which ``softmax`` activation is applied.
-The output of the ``softmax`` is a vector of nonnegative numbers that represent the "importance" of each word in the question.
+The output of this operation is then multiplied (dot product) by a weight vector ``V``, after which ``softmax`` activation is applied.
+The output of the ``softmax`` is a vector of non-negative numbers that represent the "importance" of each word in the question.
 This is usually called an _attention vector_.
 When computing the dot product of u<sup>Q</sup> (matrix representation of the question) and the attention vector, we obtain a single vector for the entire question which is a weighted average of question word vectors (weighted by the attention scores).
 The intuition behind this part is that we get a representation of the parts of the question that are relevant to the current word of the passage.
-This representation, denoted by c<sub>t</sub>, depends on the current word, the whole question and the previous state of the recurrent cell.
+This representation, denoted by c<sub>t</sub>, depends on the current word, the whole question and the previous state of the recurrent cell (formula 4 on page 3 of the [report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).

 These ideas seem to come from a paper by [Rocktäschel et al.](https://arxiv.org/abs/1509.06664) from Deepmind.
 The authors suggested to pass this c<sub>t</sub> vector as an input to the GRU cell.
 [Wang and Jiang](https://arxiv.org/abs/1512.08849) from Singapore Management University argued that passing c<sub>t</sub> is not enough, because we are losing information from the "original" input u<sup>P</sup><sub>t</sub>.
 So they suggested to concatenate c<sub>t</sub> and u<sup>P</sup><sub>t</sub> before passing it to the GRU cell.

 The authors of R-Net did one more step.
-They have applied one more gate to the concatenated vector \[c<sub>t</sub>, u<sup>P</sup><sub>t</sub>\].
+They applied an additional gate to the concatenated vector \[c<sub>t</sub>, u<sup>P</sup><sub>t</sub>\].
 The gate is simply a dot product of some new weight matrix W<sub>g</sub> and the concatenated vector, passed through a sigmoid activation function.
-The output of the gate is a vector of non-negative numbers, which is then (element-wise) multiplied by the original concatenated vector (see Formula 6 on page 4 of the [report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).
+The output of the gate is a vector of non-negative numbers, which is then (element-wise) multiplied by the original concatenated vector (see formula 6 on page 4 of the [report](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).
 The result of this multiplication is finally passed to the GRU cell as an input.

 ## 3. [Apply self-matching attention on the passage to get its final representation](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/SelfAttnGRU.py)

-Next we add self attention on the passage itself.
+Next, the authors suggest to add a self attention mechanism on the passage itself.

 [Code on GitHub](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/model.py#L105)
 ```python